GCSE Art Coursework: Tips for a Portfolio That Stands Out

 Collect Primary Sources

-Depending on your theme, primary sources might include natural objects, found materials, textures, patterns, or environments you have visited.
-Collect, photograph, sketch, and annotate these.
-They give your work authenticity and personal relevance.
+Depending on your theme, this might mean natural objects, found materials, textures, patterns, or environments you’ve actually visited.
+Collect them.
+Photograph them.
+Sketch them.
+Annotate them.
+They give your work authenticity that downloaded images can’t provide.

 Presenting Your Final Piece